cmvandrevala/cmvandrevala.github.io/teaching/csc/122/labs/oops-shall-we-try-again.md

 ### (Three Credits) String Input Types

 Right now, our menu can only handle integer inputs.
 However, it would be nice to be able to handle both strings and integers.
-Update your code with an overloaded function that prompts the user for a string input.
-That way, a caller can decide if they want a user to enter an integer or a string, and then choose the appropriate menu function.
+Update your code so that a consumer of your function can choose to prompt the user for a string or integer input.
+There are a variety of ways to do this (i.e. overloaded functions, generics, etc.).

 The string function should not have any lower or upper bounds.
 The string is valid as long as it is greater than zero in length.